floooh/sokol/README.md

 ## sokol_gfx.h planned features:

+- use a per-pool-slot generation counter as 'unique tag' in the resource handles, and let the application decide whether slots should be disabled when their generation counter overflows, or whether the generation counter should simply wrap around
 - separate setting the pipeline from binding buffer and image resources:
     - mark ```sg_apply_draw_state()``` and ```sg_draw_state``` as "deprecated"
     - new function ```sg_apply_pipeline(sg_pipeline pip)``` to set the current